imnotteixeira/personal-website/src/content/niaefeup-retorspective.md

 ---
 title: "Working in an Informatics Students' Branch: A retrospective of my last 4 University years at NIAEFEUP"
-date: "2021-05-07"
+date: "2021-10-02"
-draft: true
+draft: false
 path: "/blog/niaefeup-retorspective"
 ---

 For the past 4 years, I was a part of NIAEFEUP, an Informatics Students' Branch.
 In this article I will dive deep on my experience as a Member, Project Manager and Board.
 <!-- end_excerpt -->

-As my time at Faculdade de Engenharia comes to an end, so does my time at NIAEFEUP.
+As my time at Faculdade de Engenharia da Universidade do Porto (FEUP) comes to an end, so does my time at NIAEFEUP.
 As a software engineer, I am starting to get accustomed to looking back and analyzing past activities or work, as you often do in Agile development.

 This is the retrospective of **my** experience, and I hope it inspires younger peers to follow my steps and join NIAEFEUP --- or any branch, really.
 For current members, it will probably give you some context and history about NIAEFEUP, which might help you in the future.

+If you are a company representative --- specially for university connections --- I have something for you too, feel free to skip to year 2 onwards, if you want.

 ## Year 1 (2017-2018)

 ### Joining NIAEFEUP

-As with any story, this one starts with the main subject --- **_myself_** --- entering a different environment which will change the standard course of action.
+As with any story, this one starts with the main character --- **_myself_** --- entering a different environment which will change the usual course of action.
 In this case, the environment was NIAEFEUP, and I decided to join as I was starting my second year of University (The recruitment is usually held once every year around October/November).

 First, there's an online form you must fill in order to apply, which is then analyzed by the current members.
 If there are no red flags, an interview is scheduled with the candidate.